 Choosing a school - a guide for parents

-Choosing a school is an important decision which will impact on your child and your whole family, so it is worth spending time looking at the options available.
+Choosing a school is an important decision so it is worth spending time looking at the options available.
 Understandably, concerns are even greater if a child has special educational needs (SEN); the aim of this guide is to provide advice to parents looking at schools for children with SEN.

 Start by looking at your local schools – visit two or three schools to get some idea of their facilities and ethos so that you have something to compare.

-Keep an open mind – you might have heard things about the school from other people or even attended the school yourself.
-Remember you need to consider the school as it is now and what it will offer your child.
-Your personal experiences of school will inevitably affect the way you look at schools but it is your child who will be going to the school so try and look at things from their perspective.
+Keep an open mind – you might have heard things about the school from other people.
+Remember you need to consider the school as it is now and what it will offer your child, so try and look at things from their perspective.

-There are advantages to attending your local school:
+There are advantages to attending a local school: